 Its HISA account is the RBC High Interest eSavings account.

 The best savings account for you depends on your needs.
-For example, do you need an account that also offers free transfers, withdrawals, and bill payments?
+For example, do you need an account offering free transfers, withdrawals, and bill payments?
 Do you prefer in-person transactions?
-Etc. EQ Bank offers one of the best savings rates in Canada at 1.50%.
+Etc. EQ Bank offers one of the best savings rates in Canada.

 You can learn about the savings account offered by Canada’s biggest banks below: